eelezovic/azra-apartments/README.md

 ## Feedback and Contact

 I welcome your feedback and suggestions on how I can make this website even better.
-Please feel free to contact me on my [LinkedIn profile](https://www.linkedin.com/) or here on GitHub.
+Please feel free to check out my project at [Azra Apartments](https://eelezovic.github.io/azra-apartments/#/) contact me on my [LinkedIn profile](https://www.linkedin.com/) or here on GitHub.